bhyde/heroku-buildpack-ccl64-example1/README.md

 # Appendix A

-If you'd prefer to step thru setting up the application by hand you can use these instructions, or read the script.
+If you'd prefer to step thru setting up the application by hand you can read [the script](https://gist.github.com/bhyde/5383182), or use these instructions:

 ```bash
 # 1. Clone it